-The belt-positioning booster seat is for children weighing more than 40 lbs (18 kg), but who are still too small to fit the vehicle's seat belts properly.
+All children whose weight or height is above the forward-facing limit for the child seat should use a belt-positioning booster seat until the vehicle's seat belts fit properly.
 If the child cannot sit with knees bent over the vehicle's seat cushion while the child's back is against the seatback, they should use a belt-positioning booster seat.
 The child and belt-positioning booster seat are held in the vehicle by the lap/shoulder belt.

-Children Too Large For Booster Seats Children who are large enough to wear the shoulder belt comfortably, and whose legs are long enough to bend over the front of the seat when their back is against the seatback, should use the lap/shoulder belt in a rear seat.
+Children Too Large For Booster Seats

-- Make sure that the child is upright in the seat. - The lap portion should be low on the hips and as snug as possible.
+Children who are large enough to wear the shoulder belt comfortably, and whose legs are long enough to bend over the front of the seat when their back is against the seatback, should use the lap/shoulder belt in a rear seat.

-- Check belt fit periodically.
+- Make sure that the child is upright in the seat. - The lap portion should be low on the hips and as snug as possible. - Check belt fit periodically.
 A child's squirming or slouching can move the belt out of position. - If the shoulder belt contacts the face or neck, move the child closer to the center of the vehicle.
 Never allow a child to put the shoulder belt under an arm or behind the back.